 Aligning for Student Success: Integrated Guidance

-In 2022, the Oregon Department of Education (ODE) implemented a new initiative referred to as Aligning for Student Success: Integrated Guidance for Six ODE Initiatives, requiring Oregon school districts and charter schools to undergo a comprehensive needs assessment and application process to continue receiving funds from six key grants.
+The Oregon Department of Education (ODE) implemented a new initiative referred to as Aligning for Student Success: Integrated Guidance requiring Oregon school districts and charter schools to undergo a comprehensive needs assessment and application process to continue receiving funds from key grants.
 The intent of the Integrated Guidance initiative is to streamline the grant application process while simultaneously aligning strategies to provide better outcomes for students.
 The six grants that are a part of the initiative include:

 -